The Online Compass Museum displays its own collection of some 100

 collapsible cup like the one we display

-in OTHER COMPASSES) signed ATCO and displayed by the former Boreal
+in OTHER COMPASSES) also signed ATCO and displayed by the former Boreal

 Arrow